OpenTermsArchive/deployment/README.md

 # Open Terms Archive Ansible Collection

 This repository contains the `opentermsarchive.deployment` Ansible Collection.
-This ansible collection provides roles and playbooks to set up the infrastructure of and deploy Open Terms Archive.
+This ansible collection provides playbooks to set up the infrastructure of and deploy Open Terms Archive applications.

-## Usage
+## Installation

 [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) is required to use this collection.